 - 1. Recalls the 2011 Constitution of Montserrat and the work of the territorial Government with respect to moving forward to consolidate the gains provided for in the Constitution; - 2.
 Requests the administering Power to assist the Territory by facilitating its work concerning public outreach efforts, consistent with Article 73 b of the Charter, and in that regard calls upon the relevant United Nations organizations to provide assistance to the Territory, if requested; - 3.
-Welcomes the Territory's participation in the 2012 inauguration of the Organization of Eastern Caribbean States Assembly, and the work of that Organization and the Economic Commission for Latin America and the Caribbean; - 4.
+Welcomes the Territory's participation in the work of the Organization of Eastern Caribbean States and the Economic Commission for Latin America and the Caribbean; - 4.
 Calls upon the administering Power, the specialized agencies and other organizations of the United Nations system, as well as regional and other organizations, to continue to provide assistance to the Territory in alleviating the consequences of the volcanic eruption;

-Pitcairn
+VIII Pitcairn

-Taking note of the working paper prepared by the Secretariat on Pitcairn 17 and other relevant information,
+Taking note of the working paper prepared by the Secretariat on Pitcairn 19 and other relevant information,